-Broadcast Issues/Programs Lists Due; Online Public File Reminder; Children’s Programming; Commercial Limits; Class A TV Eligibility and AM Measurements
+Broadcast Issues/Programs Lists Due; Online Public File Reminder; Children’s Programming; Commercial Limits; and Class A TV Eligibility

-By Jan.
-10, 2017, all radio and television broadcast stations, both commercial and noncommercial, must prepare a list of important issues facing their communities of license, and the programs aired during October, November and December dealing with those issues.
+By October 10, 2017, all radio and television broadcast stations, both commercial and noncommercial, must prepare a list of important issues facing their communities of license, and the programs aired during July, August and September dealing with those issues.
 All TV stations and radio stations in the top 50 markets with five or more full-time employees must post these documents to the FCC’s online public file database.
 All other radio stations must place these documents in their local public inspection files.
 (Those other radio stations have until March 1, 2018 to begin uploading documents to the FCC’s online public file database).
 The FCC’s online public inspection file database (“OPIF”) may be accessed here.

-Also by Jan.
-10, all commercial full power and Class A TV stations must prepare and file the Children's Programming Report on FCC Form 398 for the fourth quarter of 2016, and post online documentation demonstrating compliance with the limits on commercial matter aired during children's programming.
+Also by October 10, all commercial full power and Class A TV stations must prepare and file the Children's Programming Report on FCC Form 398 for the third quarter of 2017, and post online documentation demonstrating compliance with the limits on commercial matter aired during children's programming.

-As a reminder, the FCC migrated to a new online public inspection file database (“OPIF”) this year, although it is still accessed through the same link as the prior database.
 Although cable TV systems do not have any specific quarterly public file requirements, cable systems with more than 1000 subscribers must also upload any “new” public file documents to OPIF, except for political file documents that must be uploaded only by systems with more than 5000 subs.
-The cable public file documents would include those showing compliance with commercial limits in children’s programming, as described below.
+The cable public file documents include those documents that show compliance with the commercial limits in children’s programming, as described more fully below.